taikatta/Milestone2-DailyNASA/README.md

 ## Testing

 Throughout the development of the project, I carried out testing.
-I used the Chrome Developer Tools consistently, so I could fix error before I saved my work.
+I used the Chrome Developer Tools consistently, so I could fix errors before I saved my work.

 I used [W3C Validator](https://validator.w3.org/) to check the markup validity of Web documents in HTML and CSS.
 Highlighted errors:
 * I used the same `id` in two different places